jcasal-homer/HomerHEVC/README.md

 Compile in Windows
 - Visual C++ 2008.
 Open the solution inside the "build\vc9\" folder and rebuild.
 Default project is for 64 bits.
 - Visual C++ 2012.
 Open the solution inside the "build\vc11\" folder and rebuild.
 Default project is for 64 bits.
-- Cygwin.
-Open the Cygwin console, go to the "build/Cygwin/" folder and type "make clean all" to execute the makefile.

 Compile in Linux
 - Open a console.
 Go to the "build/Linux/" folder and type "make clean all" to execute the makefile.